Collatz conjecture: Undecidable generalizations

 Modifying the condition in this way can make a problem either harder or easier to solve (intuitively, it is harder to justify a positive answer but might be easier to justify a negative one).
 Kurtz and Simon proved that the universally quantified problem is, in fact, undecidable and even higher in the arithmetical hierarchy; specifically, it is Π-complete.
 This hardness result holds even if one restricts the class of functions g by fixing the modulus P to 6480.

 Iterations of g in a simplified version of this form, with all $b_i$ equal to zero, are formalized in an esoteric programming language called FRACTRAN.

-In popular culture
+In computational complexity

-In the movie Incendies, a graduate student in pure mathematics explains the Collatz conjecture to a group of undergraduates.
-She puts her studies on hold for a time to address some unresolved questions about her family's past.
-Late in the movie, the Collatz conjecture turns out to have foreshadowed a disturbing and difficult discovery that she makes about her family.
+The Collatz and related conjectures are often used when studying computational complexity.
+The connection is made through the busy beaver function, where BB(n) is the maximum number of steps taken by any n state Turing machine that halts.
+There is a 15 state Turing machine that halts if and only if the following conjecture by Paul Erdős (closely related to the Collatz conjecture) is false: for all n > 8 there is at least one digit 2 in the base 3 representation of 2n.
+Hence if BB(15) was known, and this machine did not stop in that number of steps, it would be known to run forever and hence no counterexamples exist (which proves the conjecture true).
+This is a completely impractical way to settle the conjecture; instead it is used to suggest that BB(15) will be very hard to compute, at least as difficult as settling this Collatz-like conjecture.